-You can apply to export live animals including horses, cattle, sheep, pigs, poultry and hatching eggs following the instructions below.
-Here you will find guidance and templates to help you make your application.
+You may apply to export live animals including horses, cattle, sheep, pigs, poultry, captive birds and hatching eggs following the instructions below.

 Before you start